 Career Technical Education

-The Kinesiology, Athletics, and Dance & Visual and Performing Arts division provides a service program designed to accommodate all students through physical activity courses, health education courses, intramural sports, and intercollegiate athletics.
-Visual and Performing Arts has programs for students interested in performing on the stage or creating graphics and animations on the computer.
+The Health & Safety Sciences division provides a service program designed to accommodate all students through physical activity courses, health education courses, intramural sports, and intercollegiate athletics.

 Social & Behavioral Sciences